diem/diem/specifications/consensus/consensus.md

 ```

 * ensure and sync the epoch and round
+* verify the proposal message
+* ensure that the proposal does not extend a block that ended an epoch
 * execute the block
 * save and persist the vote in round state
 * send the vote to next proposer if decide to vote